-This article was updated on 6 October 2022 to include an update to CEPI’s broadly protective coronavirus vaccine portfolio
+This article was updated on 6 October 2022, 6 December 2022, & 2 May 2023 to include updates to CEPI’s broadly protective coronavirus vaccine portfolio

 We keep hoping it’s all over.
 But sadly, the race against the coronavirus is still very much on.
 And it’s a long one.
 Thanks in large part to those pernicious and persistent variants, beating this devastating COVID-19 pandemic is more like an ultra-marathon than a sprint.
 To help humanity get ahead, scientists are now raising their game.